Brexit UK leaving UK - 40 FAQ by Donncha Hughes, Business Advisor

 LEO Mayo Prepare for Brexit

-The big word associated with Brexit is uncertainty.
-Hopefully, greater clarity will be forthcoming in the coming weeks as the end of 2020 approaches from both the EU and the UK Authorities (great guide for EU businesses on trading with the UK).
+As the end of 2020 approached the big word associated with Brexit was Uncertainty from both the EU and the UK Authorities (great guide for EU businesses on trading with the UK).

 https://www.gov.uk/eubusiness